funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         -v, --version         Show the version of PyFunceble and exit.
         -vsc, --verify-ssl-certificate
                                 Switch the value of the verification of the SSL/TLS certificate when testing for URL.
-Installed
+Configured
                                 value: False
         -wdb, --whois-database
                                 Switch the value of the usage of a database to store whois data in order to avoid whois servers rate limit.
-                                Installed value: True
+                                Configured value: True

     Crafted with ♥ by Nissar Chababy (Funilrys) with the help of https://pyfunceble.rtfd.io/en/dev/contributors.html &&
     https://pyfunceble.rtfd.io/en/dev/special-thanks.html